 1.1.
 Suppose a color image file has 1024 rows and 1024 columns, uses true color of 3 bytes per pixel (one byte for each of R, G and B).
-The display is to use 60 frames per second.
+The display is to use 76 frames per second.
 How many bits per second (bps) is required for the video signal from the graphics card to the monitor?

 1.2.
-Write an algorithm in pseudo-code that reads the lena256.pgm data and computes the average pixel gray level over the image pixels.
+Write an algorithm in pseudo-code (high level English statements that indicate what is to be done and what computations are to be made) that reads the lena256.pgm data and computes the average pixel gray level over all image pixels.
 Now do the same for an algorithm that computes the mean-square error (variance) of the gray level over the image.

 1.3.
-Convert lena256.tif to the file lena256.pgm by use of Xview.
-Now convert the original file to lena256.jpg using Matlab.
+Convert lena256.tif to the file lena256.pgm by use Matlab.

 1.4.
-Use an editor and look at the data in the lena256.tif file.
+Use a text editor and look at the data in the lena256.tif file.
 What can be surmised from this display?
+Can you detect the image data and the formatting/compression data?

 1.5.
-Use Matlab to map the gray levels 0 to 50 to black, shades 200 to 255 into white and 51 to 200 in the interval [51, 199] on the image lena256.tif.
+Use Matlab to map the gray levels 0 to 50 to black, shades 200 to 255 into white and 51 to 199 into the interval [1, 254] on the image lena256.tif.
+Show the before and after images.

 1.6.
-Use LView Pro to convert lena256.tif to lena256.pgm in the binary format (P2).
+Use Matlab to convert lena256.tif to lena256.pgm in the binary format (P5).
 Now open the output file in an editor program and examine the data.
-Is the P2 written on the first line?
-Is each digit in the number for a pixel an ASCII character or is the entire number (pixel value) a single binary byte?
+Convert this to ASCII format (P2) and compare the data with a text editor.
+What can one surmise?
+Which is best for human consumption and which is best for machine consumption?
+Also locate the file type, the comments, the number of columns and rows and the maximum gray level.